grande-dev/pFT-ANLC/installation/INSTALLATION.md

 ### Approach 1: install the requirements at system level (not recommended)
-Once Python3.9 is available on your machine, you can install the required packages at system level with:
+If Python 3.9 is available on your machine, you can install the required packages at system level with:
 ```
 pip3 install -r ./installation/requirements_v39.txt
 ```

-### Approach 2: clone the Anaconda environment
+### Approach 2: clone the provided Anaconda environment
 If [Anaconda](https://docs.anaconda.com/free/anaconda/install/) is installed on your machine, you can clone the environment with:

 ```